FLwolfy/2D-Entity-Component-System/README.md

 # Entity-Component-System
-A very basic ECS system implemented with JAVAFX for simple game development.
+A very basic 2D-ECS implemented with JAVAFX for simple game development.